yugabyte/yugabyte-db/docs/content/latest/cdc/cdc_documentation_v1.md

 description: CDC or Change Data Capture is a process to capture changes made to data in the database.
 ---

-# CDC Documentation

-### What is CDC?
+## What is CDC?

 Change Data Capture (CDC) is a process to capture changes made to data in the database and stream those changes to external processes, applications or other databases. <br/>

  The core primitive of CDC is the ‘stream’.
 Streams can be enabled/disabled on databases.
 Every change to a watched database table is emitted as a record in a configurable format to a configurable sink.
 Streams scale to any YugabyteDB cluster independent of its size and are designed to impact production traffic as little as possible.

-### Use cases
+## Use cases

   Many applications benefit from capturing changes to items stored in a YugabyteDB table, at the point in time when such changes occur.
 The following are some example use cases such as triggering alerts and notifications in IoT use cases, sending real time updates to analytics pipelines and applications, auditing and compliance, cache invalidation, etc.

 ### Process Architecture

 ### CDC Streams